utoni/mingw-w64-dpp/README.md

 ## What?

-1. ddk-template: plain and stupid ddk C example
+1. `examples/dpp-template`: plain and stupid ddk C example
-2. ddk-template-cplusplus: same, but written in C++, including a very complex class and some MT
+2. `examples/dpp-template-cplusplus`: same, but written in C++, including a very complex class and some MT
-3. ddk-template-cplusplus-EASTL: C++ example w/ (EA)STL integration, basicially everything usable except for SEH and assertions.
+3. `examples/dpp-template-cplusplus-EASTL`: C++ example w/ (EA)STL integration, basicially everything usable except for SEH and assertions.

 ## Build and Test